10 Best Digital PR Tools for 2026 (Free & Paid)

 Best for: Responding to journalist queries (the best HARO alternative).

 Pricing: Free tier available.
 Premium from $99/month.
+See our Qwoted review, Qwoted pricing, and the Qwoted vs HARO head-to-head.

 What’s the key difference between a journalist database (Muck Rack) and an automated PR tool (MentionAgent)?